davidhay25/canshare/input/pagecontent/usecases.md

-Describes the forms based input to the repository

-Compliant with the [Structured Data Capture (SDC)](https://build.fhir.org/ig/HL7/sdc/) Implementation Guide

 ### Use Cases

 #### Create a new form (EHR)

-1. The Form Filler selects the template (Q)
+1. The Form Filler selects the template.
+This might be a Q or a custom form.
 2. Any possible pre-pop occurs (defined in Q)
 3. The form is completed by the user.
 Parking of forms if Form Filler supports
 4. Completed data is sent as a QR to the Forms Receiver